This topic describes how to create a queue to store messages in the Message Queue for RabbitMQ console.

 - Log on to the Message Queue for RabbitMQ console.

-- In the top navigation bar, select the region where your instance resides.
+- In the Resource Distribution section of the Overview page, select the region where your instance is located.

 - In the left-side navigation pane, click Queues.

-Parameter Description Remarks Queue Name The name of the queue.
+Parameter Description Notes Queue Name The name of the queue.

 - The name can contain only letters, digits, hyphens (-), underscores (_), periods (.), and at signs (@).

-- It must be 1 to 255 characters in length.
+- The name must be 1 to 255 characters in length.

 - After a queue is created, you cannot modify its name.
-If you want to modify its name, delete the queue and create a new queue.
+If you want to modify its name, delete the queue and create another queue.

-- The name of a queue cannot start with amq., which is used as a reserved field.
+- The name cannot start with amq. because amq. is used as a reserved field.
 For example, amq.test is an invalid name.

 Auto Delete Specifies whether the queue is automatically deleted after the last subscription from consumers to this queue is canceled.